MA3STR0/jquery-videosync/README.md

 **Pull requests**

-Code contributions are appreciated, just make sure to test your changes in major browsers and doublecheck the code in jshint.
+Code contributions are appreciated, just make sure to test your changes in major browsers and doublecheck the code in jslint.

 Authors
 -------